Kanegraffiti/Solace/README.md

    python main.py
    ```
 4. Type `/help` inside Solace to see all commands.
+5. Run `/mode settings` to customise Solace preferences at any time.

+Use `/unlock <file>` to read encrypted diary entries from the command line.
 Detailed usage instructions are available in [docs/user_guide.md](docs/user_guide.md).

 ## Project Structure